-As law enforcement leaves 2017, tremendous challenges remain in the profession and I have been very vocal that if leadership in the profession does not rise to the occasion, law enforcement may never achieve the greatness that it deserves.
+As law enforcement leaves 2019 and we enter another decade, tremendous challenges remain in the profession and I have been very vocal that if leadership in the profession does not rise to the occasion, law enforcement may never achieve the greatness that it deserves.
 This belief drove me to develop the Courageous Leadership Seminar and now the Courageous Leadership Institute.
 I am “all in” so to speak and I plan to spend the rest of my days talking, teaching and mentoring the leadership in law enforcement.

-So as we begin 2018, what do those in leadership positions need to do immediately so the profession can not only survive the challenges but thrive?
+So as we begin a new decade, what do those in leadership positions need to do immediately so the profession can not only survive the challenges but thrive?
 Here are a few issues and while it’s not an exhaustive list, I believe it is a start and starting is what we must do.

 I continue to be amazed at how lacking the training is in law enforcement.
 In one of the most high risk and liability professions on the planet, too many leaders have the “minimum” standard mantra in their vocabulary.
 I’ve heard all of the excuses from the cost to the time to the lack of resources but when it comes to training, there is not one agency that can afford to lack in this area.
 The current idea for some leaders is to wait until something bad happens and then develop training.
 That is not only stupid but it will cost a ton in civil court.
 Leaders owe it to their officers and their community to train not only a lot but in quality.
 How much should an agency train one would ask?
 Start with finding out what agency in your state trains the best and you become the best.
 Then when you are the best in your state, find out who the best in the country is and take their place.